HKUST Service Learning Day 2017 Featured Talk

 His parents set him off on a well worn path.
 He studied business at HKU before working at an investment bank.
 But 4 years later, in 2008, he quit banking to study for a master's in international relations at Waseda University in Japan.
 It was here he was introduced to the ICRC and his life changed forever, he took the path less traveled.

 When he was 21 he had taken an internship to the slums of Kenya.
 While working in banking he had volunteered for Hong Kong Correctional Services.
 From now on his desire to help others would take him to wherever the need was greatest.
 Problem solving and conflict resolution may be useful skills in a Hong Kong boardroom but Jason would soon be using these skills to save lives: first in the aftermath of the Sichuan earthquake then later in Palestine, Myanmar, Syria/Jordan and even Afghanistan where he would be instrumental in the peaceful release of more than 30 school children and their teachers who had been kidnapped by the Taliban.

 Come along to show your support and find out why and how he made his remarkable journey and what life skills he has learned along the way.

-"Education must enable young people to effect what they have recognised to be right,
+"Education must enable young people to effect what they have recognised to be right, despite hardships,

 Jason Yip is now the Program Manager at the External Resources Division of the International Committee of the Red Cross (ICRC) in Switzerland.
 His past roles include developing and implementing the organization's humanitarian intervention in the battlefield, with activities ranging from visiting detention centers to conducting emergency response.
 He has extensive experience in security analysis and building dialogues with non-state military groups.